 There is a total of 18 credits that are shared.
 MSASS will recognize 12 credits from the MPH program and MPH will recognize 6 credits from the MSASS program.
 The total number of credits for a typical MSW/MPH dual degree student is 84.
 This breaks down to 48 MSASS (60-12 double counted) credits and 36 MPH credits (42-6 double counted).
 Students will be able to complete the joint program in 36 months.
 The Council on Social Work Education (CSWE) expects all Master of Social Work programs to require 60 credit hours; 15 of those hours are completed in a social work field placement internship.
 Students enrolled in the Master of Public Health are required to obtain 42 credits of approved public health coursework in accordance with the program's Council on Education for Public Health accreditation requirements.
 Thirty-three of these credits are courses (core, concentration courses and free electives) while nine credits are from experiential and practical experiences.
 Dual degree students will share a total of 9 credits for coursework.
 The MPH program will accept 6 credits of coursework as a replacement for the electives required for the MPH program.
 MSASS will accept 3 credits from the MPH program.
-Students will spend their first year in the MPH program/coursework followed by two years of social Work program has multiple variations.
+Students will spend their first year in the MPH program/coursework followed by two years of social work coursework (depending on their specialty) as well as field placements and practicum/capstone placements.
+The Master of Social Work program has multiple variations.
 Credits required for the MSASS program range from 36 to 60 based on whether the student has advanced standing.
 Patterns of enrollment can be individualized for each student depending on specific areas of specialization.
 Regardless of the specialization, the shared credits will be MPHP 655, 656, and 657, and 9 credits of shared coursework across both programs (3 for MSASS and 6 for MPH).

-Contact: David B. Miller, PhD, MSW, MPH, Associate Professor: 368-8755, dbm5@case.edu
+Contact: Sharon E. Milligan, PhD, MSW, MPH, Associate Professor, sharon.milligan@case.edu